 Collaborations are vital to the success of our business.
 To drive our proprietary programs forward to commercialization, we have established alliances with leading biopharmaceutical companies, academic institutions, and governmental agencies.

-Our Collaboration Partners:
+Corporate Collaboration Partners:

-We have had a longstanding partnership with Mater Research Institute—The University of Queensland (MRI-UQ) that provides support of their translational research activities aimed at elucidating the role of E-selectin within the bone marrow microenvironment.
-Through this collaboration, we have shown that E-selectin plays a crucial role within the vascular niche regulating hematopoietic stem cell dormancy, self-renewal and chemoresistance (Nature Medicine, 2012) and that by inhibiting E-selectin with uproleselan, leukemic stem cells can be sensitized to chemotherapy, potentially improving clinical outcomes for patients.
+The research team at GlycoMimetics has a longstanding partnership with Mater Research Institute—The University of Queensland (MRI-UQ) that provides support of translational research activities aimed at elucidating the role of E-selectin within the bone marrow microenvironment.
+This collaboration has shown that E-selectin plays a crucial role within the vascular niche regulating hematopoietic stem cell dormancy, self-renewal, and chemoresistance (Nature Medicine, 2012) and that by antagonizing E-selectin with uproleselan, leukemic stem cells can be sensitized to chemotherapy, potentially improving clinical outcomes for patients.

 How to Partner with Us:

 GlycoMimetics will continue to place an important emphasis on partnerships for our future growth strategy.
 We are actively exploring collaborations that will augment our core expertise in “glycomimetic” product development.

 If you are interested in partnering with us, please email: email@example.com